raspberrypilearning/encoded-art/en/step_6.md

     message.append(code[letter])
 --- /code ---

+--- /collapse ---

 --- /task ---

+--- task ---

-**Create** a `for` loop which will sort the `message` list of coded values based on the first term in each entry, then pass the information into your shape functions to draw a shape for each letter and place it on your canvas.
+**Create** a `for` loop which will sort the list of coded values based on the first term in each entry, then pass the information into your shape functions to draw a shape for each letter and place it on your canvas.

+--- collapse ---
+---
+title: Drawing a shape for each letter
+---

 --- code ---
 ---